-“Whine to the music” is the art of pairing grooves with music, such as Rodriguez Sugar Man with 2003 Kamen Sonoma Cabernet.
+“WhINE to the music” is the art of pairing grooves with wine, such as Disclosure & London Grammar singing “Help me lose my mind” with E. Guigal Condrieu.
 We have been drinking wine with music since the dawn of wine.
 I don’t think music would have evolved without wine.
 Most people tend to turn up the music when they drink wine.
 Whine to the Music is not just sitting back, drinking wine and getting teary eyed.
-It is a concept like ART and Wine Pairing, where we dissect the structures of the wine and the work to its basic elements.
+It is a concept like ART and Wine Pairing, where we dissect the structures of the wine and the art to its basic elements.
 The structural elements eventually create an emotion in us.
 Whine to the Music is the art of pairing wine with music based on the emotion they evoke in us.

 Open a bottle of Condrieu, watch the video and read the post:

 One of the most “under drunk” great wines of the world is Condrieu.
 When I watched Dislcosure & London Grammar’s video for the first time, I could not believe that I had not seen it before.
 It reminded me of a wine I do not drink enough, Condrieu.
 The wines of Condrieu in the Northern Rhone are expensive, and maybe that is why I don’t get to enjoy them regularly.
 However, Condrieu produces the best Viognier in the world.
 Condrieu sits at the most Northern point of the Rhone Valley.
 Thomas Jefferson raved about these wines.
 Here is why I believe E Guigal 2011 Condrieu and Disclosure& London Grammar make a great pairing: